 Towpath Trail Stage 1

-Stage 1 is a 0.7 mile extension that connects the Towpath’s Harvard Road Trailhead with the completed Stage 2 section at Steelyard Commons.
+Stage 1 is a 0.7 mile, $4 million extension that connects the Towpath’s Harvard Road Trailhead with the completed Stage 2 section at Steelyard Commons.

 The preferred alignment of Stage 1 will use the public right-of-way along lower Harvard Avenue and Jennings Road, and install an off-road trail/greenway between the current trailhead on Harvard Avenue and Steelyard Commons.